GuenadeSilva/SneakersCollector/README.md

     http://localhost:port/protected?action=refresh_data

 Access the pgAdmin web interface by navigating to http://localhost:8080 in your browser.
-Log in using the credentials defined in the docker-compose.yml file.
+Log in using the credentials defined in the [docker-compose](docker-compose.yml) file.

 ## Customization

 To modify the scraping logic and data sources, update the appropriate functions in the scrapper package.

-To customize the API behavior, update the handlers in the main Go file (main.go).
+To customize the API behavior, update the handlers in the [main](main.go) Go file.

-To change the database schema, update the SQL statements in the database package.
+To change the database schema, update the SQL statements in the database module.

 ## License